HungryHowies/NetBox-install-with-SAML/README.md

 SECRET_KEY = '!3#qSHaL&(7mw38....................j^mKZG@$Ax'
 ```

-NOTE: ALLOWED_HOST will be configured to localhost till the certificates are made from CertBot below.
+NOTE: ALLOWED_HOST will be configured to [] till the certificates are made from CertBot below.

 ```
 ALLOWED_HOSTS = ['localhost']